-Any Person engaged in commercial activity in Qatar is subject to corporate tax.
+Any Person engaged in commercial activity in Qatar is subject to CIT.
 A commercial activity refers to any profession, vocation, service, trade, and contract in any industry.

 There is no tax on personal income in Qatar.
-However, any individual who exercises any type of commercial activity in the country for income-related purposes is subject to corporate tax.
+However, any individual who exercises any type of commercial activity in the country for income-related purposes is subject to CIT.

-Further, the income of Qatari and GCC national resident investors in Qatar is exempted from taxation.
+Further, the income of Qatari and GCC national resident investors in Qatar is exempted from CIT.

-The corporate tax rate on businesses in Qatar is 10% of taxable income paid annually.
+The corporate income tax rate on businesses in Qatar is 10% of taxable income paid annually.

 The taxable rate on oil operations is however not less than 35%.

-Profits generated from the following activities are subject to Corporate Tax:
+Profits generated from the following activities are subject to CIT: